RJProgramming/Calibrated-Distance-Counter/README.md

 ![ScreenShot](https://i.imgur.com/xPzf11u.png)

-When you being using the program open a serial monitor of your choice (the standard Arduino IDE monitor is fine).
+When the program starts, open a serial monitor of your choice (the standard Arduino IDE monitor is fine).
 A count down begins while the device is measuring distance.
 Whatever measurement the device is reading when the countdown reaches 0 is now the "calibrated distance".
 From this point on if anything is closer to the sensor than the calibrated distance, the "rep" (repetition) count will increment by 1.